Chief Administrative Officer (CAO) Roles and Responsibilities

 Does a Chief Administrative Officer (CAO) have to obey a code of conduct?

-Yes, all employees of the municipality should perform their duties in a way that gives residents confidence that council decisions and municipal policies are being objectively and fairly implemented.
+Yes, municipal councils are required to establish code of conduct policies for their employees respecting terms and conditions of employment (please see MGA 95).
+All employees of the municipality are expected to perform their duties in a way that gives residents confidence that council decisions and municipal policies are being objectively and fairly implemented.